spitlo/spitlo.github.io/content/music/looptober-2022.md

 content_class = "looptober"
 +++

 Looptober?
 Why not!
 I saw it mentioned somewhere, but I couldn’t really find any "rules" so I decided to interpret it literally.
-I’m creating one short loop a day for the month of October as a way of getting to know the Elektron Syntakt.
-Below are the fruits of that labor.
+Thus, from the first of October to the last of October, I created one short loop every day as a way of getting to know the Elektron Syntakt.
+Below are the fruits of that sometimes frustrating labor, along with the original comment where available.
+But first a summary.

-Success-o-meter: ~`90`% done.
-We’re on the home stretch!
-[Jump](./#28-indigo-days-89-bpm)
+## Conlusions

+The stats show I’m depressingly consistant.
+The average BPM, XX, is very close to the mean BPM, XX.
+The difference between the the lowest BPM and the average is XX, the difference between the highest BPM and the average is XX.
+Like a perfectly adequately calibrated but slightly underwhelming pendulum.

+A crushing majority of the loops are in 4/4 time, with only X in 3/4 time and X in 5/4 time.
+Probably what you’d expect, especially from someone so defiantly average.

+I didn’t keep track of what keys the loops are in, but if I’d have to guess I’d say C is probably the most common.

+If we look at the commit times, the average commit time is 11:3X:XX and the mean commit time is 11:XX:XX, and most commits are clustered around midday.
+There are som outliers, however.
+The loop for October 2, aptly named Grvyrdshft[^grvyrdshft], is committed at a record-smashing 00:26:48.

+All in all, it was a fun experiment, and a really good way to get to learn a new synth, however somewhat akin to how force-feeding is a good way of making foie gras.

 <mark class="arrow">NB</mark> These are made to be played in a loop, but if you only want a quick peek they are still playable using the `:play` command.

 <mark class="arrow">NB2</mark> If you grow tired of the audio visualization, click it to switch to another type.

 <mark class="arrow">PROTIP</mark> The mute button only mutes when pressed, use it to add flair to your late night freestyle sessions.

+[^grvyrdshft]: There has been some debate, though, as to whether Grvyrdshft really is short for *Graveyard Shift*.
+Some claim it stands for *Groovy Redshift* or even *Gravy Rodshaft*.

 ## 01 - Duckboy (86 BPM) {{ timesig(numerator="4", denominator="4") }}